 - Serve immediately or keep warm in the oven.

-Paleo If you’d like to use another type of milk — either dairy or a dairy free nut milk — use 1-1/4 cup to replace the coconut milk.
+If you'd like to use another type of milk -- either dairy or a dairy free nut milk -- use 1-1/4 cup to replace the coconut milk.

 Amount Per Serving Calories 590Saturated Fat 5gCholesterol 164mgSodium 430mgCarbohydrates 18gFiber 9gSugar 3gProtein 22g